 You can find plenty of tips and hints on citing any book, journal, or scientific publication.
 But what about citing a website?
 Some websites have multiple authors; others don’t have any author at all.
 Pretty often, when citing a website it isn’t even clear where to begin and what kind of data to search for.

 If you are drowning in questions and don’t feel like the answers are on the surface, don’t worry.
-We collected all you need to know about how to cite a website in a widely used MLA format.
+Our essay writing service collected all you need to know about how to cite a website in a widely used MLA format.
 In the following article, you can find a lot of useful information regarding in-text citations and proper referencing of different websites.

 For your better navigation, below is the overview of the topics covered in this guide:

 - The changes in MLA citation website according to the eighth edition

 - How to cite a website with an author: citing a website with one, two, three or more authors

 - How to cite a website that does not have a contributor